-He has served in a variety of assignments, including: the 10th Mountain Division, Arlington National Cemetery, 7th Special Forces Group (Airborne), and the 101st Airborne Division (Air Assault).
-Currently, Chaplain Fisher is the Communication Sync Officer in Office of the Chief of Chaplains.
+He has served in a variety of assignments, including the 10th Mountain Division, Arlington National Cemetery, 7th Special Forces Group (Airborne), and the 101st Airborne Division (Air Assault).
+Currently, Chaplain Fisher is the Communication Sync Officer in the Office of the Chief of Chaplains.
 When not working, he enjoys spending time with his family and friends, reading, playing music, surfing, and combat sports.

-Crystal Niehoff is an Army chaplain’s wife, mother of five, and grandmother to five.
+Crystal is an Army chaplain’s spouse, mother of five, and grandmother to five.
 In 2000, Crystal and her family began their homeschooling journey, which Crystal now continues with her oldest granddaughter, Lexi.
 Previously a child welfare worker and former owner and CEO of Army Wife Network, Crystal holds certifications as a birth and bereavement doula and chaplain, along with degrees in child development and business administration.

 She is host of the new Military Homeschool Podcast on the Ultimate Homeschool Podcast Network, created specifically for military homeschoolers.
 Join Crystal and her guests each week as they bring relevant information to equip you, stories to encourage you, and content to inspire you.
 An avid researcher, history buff, writer, teacher, and self-proclaimed coffee connoisseur, Crystal and her family are currently stationed at Rock Island Arsenal, Illinois.

-George Banker is the Operations Manager for the Army Ten-Miler (US Army / MDW), the second largest 10-mile road race in the United States.
+George is the Operations Manager for the Army Ten-Miler (US Army / MDW), the second largest 10-mile road race in the United States.
 Since 2003, his responsibilities include the operational planning, logistics, community outreach, design of the course, volunteer recruitment, and support to medical and police jurisdictions.

 He is retired from the U.S. Air Force (enlisted grade Technical Sergeant).
-George received 14 military decorations including the Air Force Commendation Medal, Vietnam Service Medal, Republic of Vietnam Gallantry Cross with Palm, and Republic of Vietnam Campaign Medal (1969-1989).
+George received 14 military decorations, including the Air Force Commendation Medal, Vietnam Service Medal, Republic of Vietnam Gallantry Cross with Palm, and Republic of Vietnam Campaign Medal (1969-1989).

 Since 1983, he has worked as a freelance photographer and journalist, senior writer for the Runner’s Gazette, a contributor to Running Journal newspaper, and is the author of “The Marine Corps Marathon: A Running Tradition.”
 He is an avid runner, with 114 marathons completed.

 Ann has been associated with the Army all her life.
 An Army daughter, she moved with her Army dad to Japan in 1948, then later to France and Germany where she graduated from high school.
-After college at the University of Georgia, where Ann studied Home Economics, she married her Second Lt. love in 1960, and they started moving—22 times in 28 years.
+After college at the University of Georgia, where Ann studied Home Economics, she married her Second Lieutenant love in 1960, and they started moving—22 times in 28 years.

-During those years, protocol and etiquette were strictly adhered to, yet there wasn’t any source of guidance for Army wives.
+During those years, protocol and etiquette were strictly adhered to, yet there wasn’t any source of guidance for Army spouses.
 One of Ann’s solutions was to take courses from the Foreign Service Institute and other protocol and etiquette gurus.

-Throughout those years, she shared her lessons learned through newspaper articles, presentations at AWAG, and to various wives clubs throughout the Army.
+Throughout those years, she shared her lessons learned through newspaper articles, presentations at AWAG, and to various spouses’ clubs throughout the Army.
 Finally, when her husband retired from the Army in 1988 (as a one-star general) and Ann had time to write, she penned The Army Wife Handbook and The Air Force Wife Handbook (selling more than 60,000 copies).

 Fate put her in touch with Ginger Perkins who also had a long-standing interest in protocol and etiquette, and Ginger put together a committee of 20 Army spouses to help with that work.
 Two years later, The Army Spouse Handbook was born.